Developers are subject to a Google Play service fee based on a percentage of the purchase price or digital purchases in their app.

 We additionally provide developers with an API to help them ensure that their servers are interacting with a genuine version of the developer’s app on genuine Android devices.
 This helps protect developers from fraud and security threats through SafetyNet.

 Through Google Play, developers can distribute apps and app updates to more than three billion users on thousands of devices from hundreds of OEMs in 190+ countries, as well as being able to distribute apps to specific countries.
-For example, developers are able to create as many as 50 custom store listing pages to tailor or customize their app listing to specific countries.
-Developers can also personalize apps by customizing store listings and target specific audiences by changing the appearance of apps.
+For example, developers can create as many as 50 custom store listing pages to tailor or customise their app listing to specific countries.
+Developers can also personalise apps by customising store listings and target specific audiences by changing the appearance of apps.

 Developers are further able to efficiently and safely distribute updates to their apps with new features and functionality.
 App updates help developers keep users engaged, and also support ecosystem security as new threats emerge.

 App downloads by country

 Developers can gain insights on top countries where apps have been installed as well as insights on language-specific downloads.
 Through Play Console, developers can review reports on app installs, uninstalls, ratings, revenue and crashes to help track the performance of their app.

 Developers can use Google’s interactive research tool ('Think with Google') for: